Kilgharrah68/THM/README.md

 ## Features
 - **Temperature Monitoring**: THM continuously checks the temperature of connected Bitaxe miners.
 - **Hash Rate Monitoring**: It also monitors the hash rate of the miners.
-- **Telegram Notifications**: When the temperature exceeds predefined thresholds or the hash rate drops below a specified level, THM sends alerts via Telegram to notify the user.
+- **Telegram and/or WhatsApp Notifications**: When the temperature exceeds predefined thresholds or the hash rate drops below a specified level, THM sends alerts via Telegram and/or WhatsApp to notify the user.
-- **Configurability**: You can customize various parameters such as temperature thresholds, hash rate minimums, and Telegram notification settings.
+- **Configurability**: You can customize various parameters such as temperature thresholds, hash rate minimums, and Telegram/WhatsApp notification settings.

 ## Usage
-1. **Configuration**: Before using THM, you need to configure the script by setting variables such as the Telegram bot token, chat ID, minimum and maximum temperature thresholds, minimum hash rate, etc.
+1. **Configuration**: Before using THM, you need to configure the script by setting variables such as the Telegram bot token, WhatsApp phone, chat ID, minimum and maximum temperature thresholds, minimum hash rate, etc.
 2. **Execution**: You can run the script in a PowerShell environment.
 Additionally, if you want to run the script in a Windows environment without requiring PowerShell installed, you can convert the script to an executable using tools like PS2EXE.
 3. **Monitoring**: THM continuously monitors connected Bitaxe miners for temperature and hash rate fluctuations.
-4. **Alerts**: When abnormal conditions are detected (e.g., high temperature or low hash rate), THM sends alerts to the specified Telegram chat.
+4. **Alerts**: When abnormal conditions are detected (e.g., high temperature or low hash rate), THM sends alerts to the specified WhatsApp phone and/or Telegram chat and/or WhatsApp phone.

 ## How It Works
 1. **Network Scanning**: THM scans the local network to identify connected Bitaxe miners using ARP tables.
 2. **API Calls**: For each identified miner, THM makes API calls to obtain temperature and hash rate data.
 3. **Condition Checking**: THM compares the obtained data with predefined thresholds to determine if an alert should be triggered.
-4. **Telegram and WhatsApp Notifications**: If abnormal conditions are detected, THM sends a notification via Telegram and WhatsApp to inform you.
+4. **Telegram and/or WhatsApp Notifications**: If abnormal conditions are detected, THM sends a notification via Telegram and WhatsApp to inform you.

 ## Requirements
 - PowerShell environment